 Hello World!

-This template could then be used directly from your java code like so:
+This template can be used directly from your Java code:

 import templates.HelloWorld;